How Did Princess Diana Spend Her Last Birthday? Doing What She Did Best

-Back in July, Spencer celebrated what would have been Princess Diana’s 59th birthday.
+Last year, Spencer celebrated what would have been Princess Diana’s 59th birthday.
 The proud brother shared a special photo on Instagram that was taken outside Althorp House, which is where Diana was laid to rest.
 He captioned the post, “Clouds above @althorphouse this evening.”

 This year, the royal family honored her by unveiling the long-awaited Princess Diana statue in the Sunken Garden at Kensington Palace.

 Greeting fans on her own birthday?
 We’d expect nothing less from Princess Diana.

 Stay up-to-date on every breaking royal family story by subscribing here.